techyizu/techyizu.github.io/events/shanghai-barcamp-spring-2017.md

 * 一分钟面对面识人 - Anne Wang
 * 3 things that ONLY YOU can do to learn a new language - Tracy Mehoke
 * Keeping the Ed in Edtech - Tracy Mehoke
+* The real way to find talent for your startup - Thibault Genaitay
+* Software as a performance art - Michael Clement

 And many more...